Devonport Dry Eye Clinic

 Day 42: Fourth IPL treatment session

-A fith Treatment is recommeded at between 3- 6 moths following the 4th
+A fith Treatment is recommended at between 3- 6 months following the 4th

 HOW EFFECTIVE IS IPL?